Heimdal

 Create a complete inventory of all privileged accounts in the organization, including administrator, root, service, and application accounts.
 This inventory should not only cover technical accounts but also include those held by key personnel in the organization:

-Root Accounts: Especially in Unix/Linux environments, these accounts offer complete system control.
+• Root Accounts: Especially in Unix/Linux environments, these accounts offer complete control over systems.

-The primary aim of this inventory is to gain full visibility over all privileged accounts.
-Many regulatory frameworks require a detailed inventory of privileged accounts as part of access control and management practices.
+• The primary aim of this inventory is to provide full visibility over all privileged accounts.
+Many regulatory frameworks require maintaining a detailed inventory of privileged accounts as part of access control and management practices.

-To effectively create and maintain this inventory, organizations can use a combination of automated tools, which efficiently scan and identify privileged accounts, and manual auditing for detailed reviews, particularly in specific systems or smaller environments.
+To effectively create and maintain this inventory, organizations can use a combination of automated tools and manual auditing for detailed reviews, particularly in specific systems or smaller environments.

-It’s important to keep this inventory up to date, reflecting any changes such as the creation of new accounts or modifications to existing ones, ensuring it remains an accurate resource for ongoing security management.
+It’s important to keep this inventory updated, reflecting any changes such as the creation of new accounts or modifications to existing ones, ensuring it remains an accurate resource for ongoing security management.

 4. Assess PAM policies and procedures